Kirk Cameron

-Kirk Thomas Cameron (born October 12, 1970) is an American actor, evangelist, documentary filmmaker, TV show host, producer, and author.
+Kirk Thomas Cameron (born October 12, 1970) is an American actor, author, evangelist, television host, documentarian and producer.
 He first gained fame as a teen actor playing Mike Seaver on the ABC sitcom Growing Pains (1985–1992), a role for which he was nominated for two Golden Globe Awards.

 Cameron made several other television and film appearances through the 1980s and 1990s, including the films Like Father Like Son (1987) and Listen to Me (1989).
 In the 2000s, he portrayed Cameron "Buck" Williams in the Left Behind film series and Caleb Holt in the drama film Fireproof (2008).
-His 2014 film, Saving Christmas, was panned by critics and made the IMDb Bottom 100 List within one month of its theatrical release.
-He produced documentaries and movies since then, including the 2022 movie, Lifemark, which grossed over $5,000,000 domestically.
-In 2022, he wrote a faith-based children's book, As You Grow, published by Brave Books, which he read at libraries the following year, during a successful nationwide book tour.
+His 2014 film, Saving Christmas, was panned by critics and made the IMDb Bottom 100 List within one month of its theatrical release, with some critics even labelling it one of the worst movies ever made.
+He has produced films since then, including Lifemark (2022), which was commercially successful.
+In 2022, he wrote a faith-based children's book, As You Grow, which he read at libraries the following year during a well attended nationwide book tour.

-Cameron is an Evangelical Christian who partners with Ray Comfort in the evangelistic ministry The Way of the Master and co-founded The Firefly Foundation with his wife, actress Chelsea Noble.
+Cameron is an evangelical Christian who partners with Ray Comfort in the evangelistic ministry The Way of the Master, and the co-founder of The Firefly Foundation with his wife, actress Chelsea Noble.

 Early life

 Cameron was born in Panorama City, a neighborhood in the San Fernando Valley region of Los Angeles.
-His parents are Barbara (née Bausmith) and Robert Cameron, a retired schoolteacher.
-He has three sisters: Bridgette, Melissa, and actress Candace Cameron Bure, who is most notable for her role as D.J.
+He is the oldest of four children born to parents Barbara (née Bausmith) and Robert Cameron, a retired schoolteacher.
+His three sisters are Bridgette, Melissa, and fellow actor Candace, who portrayed D.J.
 Tanner on the television sitcom Full House.
-He went to school on the set of Growing Pains, as opposed to a "normal" public or private school with many other students.
-However, he went to some classes during production breaks and graduated with the class of 1988 at Chatsworth High School with honors.
+Cameron attended school on the set of Growing Pains, instead of a public or private school having many other students.
+However, he went to some classes at Chatsworth High School during production breaks and graduated with honors in their class of 1988.
+Cameron was an atheist in his early teens.
+When he was 18, during the height of his career on Growing Pains, he became a born-again Christian.